5cover/psdc/docs/Done.md

 There is an issue though.
 What about aliases?
 They can contain either a complete or incomplete type.
 And we can't define separate productions for a `CompleteTypeAlias` and a `TypeAlias` as the reference productions (`CompleteTypeAliasReference` and `TypeAliasReference`) would have the same source tokens?

 I think there's a way.
-Anything that we can do in the parser will be less clutter in the semantic analyzer.
+Anything that we can do in the parser will be less clutter in the static analyzer.
 Let's make a tree.

 ```mermaid
 flowchart LR